aidanbush/Reviewer-Recommender/README.md

 ## Running the artifact

 To run the artifact you must first create a github access token (https://github.com/settings/tokens) and store it in a file named `access_token` in the `code/` directory.
+The token must have the following permissions: public_repo, read:packages, read:user, repo:status, user:email.
 And then simply call the run.sh bash script from within the `code` directory.

+Two docker containers will be created `review_app`, `review-psql`, and a single docker network `review-net`.

 It may take over an hour to run to completion.